How to See What’s Trending on Google: A Quick Guide to Google Trends

 With Google’s ubiquity, seeing what people search for is quite telling.
-You can easily find what the hottest topics are, which terms are trending, and gain insight into the minds of internet users.
+By looking at trending searches, you can easily find what the hottest topics are, which terms people care about, and gain insight into the minds of internet users.

-Google actually provides a powerful tool called Google Trends that lets you access and filter through this information with ease.
-Let’s take a look at the latest version of Trends and see how it can be useful for you.
+Did you know that Google provides a powerful tool called Google Trends that lets you access and filter through this information with ease?
+Let’s take a look at Google Trends and see how to find what’s trending right now and much more.

 What Is Google Trends?

 On the Google Trends homepage, you’ll see some starter examples of topics to explore.
-At the time of writing, these include interest in the FIFA World Cup by region in the past week and interest in the word “cupcake” worldwide since 2004.
+These include worldwide interest in the World Cup by country in the past week, and overall interest in the word “cupcake” worldwide since 2004.

 Continue scrolling down, and you’ll see trends inspired by new stories.
-These include interest in Mother’s Day activities or search volume for teams in the NBA finals by state.
+These include global interest in the Lunar New Year and US interest in the primary elections, at the time of writing.

 Further on the page, Google collects recent trends.
-This is a great way to see what topics people have searched for in droves lately.
+This is a great way to see what’s trending as it starts to take off.

 That’s just the homepage, though.
 Google Trends is capable of a lot more.